A Broken System: Why We Need a Labor Party

 The party would advocate reallocating resources, such as addressing wasteful Pentagon spending, to benefit working-class Americans.
 Through progressive taxation, stronger regulations to prevent monopolies and support for unions, the Labor Party could offer tangible, systemic solutions.

-Some specific goals for this Labor Party could include:
+Some specific goals for this Labor Party would include:

 Banning insider trading for public officials